 Reporting-year changes in right-of-use assets related to leases are presented separately in Note 32.1.
-The 2019 increase in the gross value of tangible assets is primarily due to purchase of office equipment, furniture and IT equipment related to the new headquarters.

-Contractual commitments of the Company connected to future acquisitions amounted to HUF 27 million as at 31 December 2019 (2018: HUF 261 million).
+Contractual commitments of the Company connected to future acquisitions amounted to HUF 54 million as at 31 December 2020 (2019: HUF 27 million).